 Dr. Mank is known nationally for his work in employment strategies and policies related to persons with disabilities.
 He has been published extensively on issues regarding supported employment, job performance and integration outcomes for people with disabilities and psychiatric issues, and related public policy and system issues.

-Chair of The Learning Community for Essential Lifestyle Planning
+Chair, The Learning Community for Essential Lifestyle Planning

-Director of Support Development Associates
+Director, Support Development Associates

 Mr. Smull works with agencies, regions and states on how to develop and implement person-centered plans.
 He has led the person-centered movement for persons with developmental disabilities transitioning from institutions to living in the community.
 Mr. Smull is co-developer of Essential Lifestyle Planning, a guided process for learning how someone wants to live and developing a plan to make it happen.
 He has worked in 47 states, Canada, the United Kingdom and Belgium.